 - Preheat the oven to 350°F and line baking sheets with parchment paper or a silicone mat.
 Also, prepare a small glass with ice and water in order to have very cold ice water to pull the dough together.

-- Take about 2 tablespoons of dough and use your hands to roll it into a ball of dough about 1-1½ inches around.
-Place the ball on the prepared cookie sheet and flatten it to about 1/2 inch thick with a glass or something flat.
-Bake for 12-14 minutes, remove the cookies from the oven when they are just starting to brown on the edges.
-Immediately remove the cookies from the pan and cool on a wire rack.
+- Take about 2 tablespoons of dough and use your hands to roll it into a ball about 1-1½ inches around.
+Place the ball on the prepared cookie sheet and flatten it to about ½ inch thick with a glass or something flat.

 - Combine the unwrapped caramels and evaporated milk in a microwave-safe bowl and melt at 20-30 second intervals, stirring in between, until smooth and creamy.
-Be careful, it's hot!!
+Be careful, it's hot!

 - Place the chocolate chips in another microwave-safe bowl and cook in the microwave for two 20-30 second intervals, stirring in between.
-Stir in the vegetable oil and then zap in the microwave for one more interval.
+Stir in the vegetable oil and then heat in the microwave for one more interval.
 Stir until completely melted and smooth.
-Spread chocolate on top of cooled caramel with a spoon.
-Look at that swirl!
-Let the chocolate set in the fridge for about 10 minutes before digging in.
+Spread the chocolate on top of the cooled caramel with a spoon.

 Notes

-- The cookie dough is made with powdered sugar instead of regular sugar so it has a different consistency than regular shortbread would.
-It will be very crumbly and that is normal, don’t panic.
+- The cookie dough is made with powdered sugar instead of regular sugar, so it has a different consistency than regular shortbread would.
+It will be very crumbly, and that is normal; don't panic.

 - Make sure you melt the caramel and chocolate in intervals in the microwave.
 Although it's tempting to heat it for longer times to go faster, you will risk burning the caramel or chocolate.